Kamgre7/EcommerceShopFront/README.md

-# E-commerce Shop Backend
+# E-commerce Shop Frontend

-E-commerdce Shop App is a shop application created to learn new techniques using React + TypeScrpt and Charak UI.
-Code was formetted using eslint.
+E-commerdce Shop App is a shop application created to learn new techniques using React + TypeScript and Chakra UI.
+Code was formatted using eslint.
 Project is a frontend api for e-commerce shop application.

 [Backend of application](https://github.com/Kamgre7/EcommerceShopBack)